Name: Meaghan Mikkelson Reid

 Favourite Quote: “Every accomplishment starts with the decision to begin.
 If you believe, you can achieve.
 Follow your dreams and never, never, NEVER give up!”

-CAN Fund Testimonial: I was so fortunate and thankful to have the amazing support of CAN Fund as I worked towards achieving my goal of representing Canada and winning gold at the 2010 Olympics in Vancouver.
-CAN Fund has been there every step of the way as I aspire to represent Canada and strike gold again in Sochi in 2014.
+CAN Fund Testimonial: I am so fortunate and thankful to have the amazing support of CAN Fund as I worked towards achieving my goal of representing Canada and winning gold at the 2018 Olympics in PyeongChang.
+As a mother to my two year old son, and a full-time athlete.
+CAN Fund is supporting me and my family so that I can continue to train to be the best athlete that I can be, while still supporting my family.
 Thank you CAN Fund for your commitment and passion in supporting Canada’s athletes!
 You are truly amazing.

 -2010 Olympic Gold

 -2012 World Champion

 -2008, 2009, 2001, 2013, 2016 & 2017 Silver medalist IIHF World Women’s Championships

 Share one valuable tool that you use on a daily basis that helps you to be the best athlete you can be: The most valuable tool that I use on a daily basis is the idea of gradual improvement.
 If you focus each day on improving, even if it is just a little bit, those small amounts will add up to great strides and leaps over a longer period of time, and will ultimately help you reach your goal.

 Who is one person in your life that has impacted your career and what was it that they taught you: My parents!
 There is no way that I would be where I am today without my parents.
 I cannot imagine what my athletic life would be like, but I attribute so much of what I have accomplished to the sacrifices they made for me growing up.
 From the countless hours they spent driving me to practices, games, training, the number of hockey camps they enrolled me in and paid for, the tough times they helped me through, to the continued support and guidance, I can’t imagine having achieved my goals and dreams without them.